idaocracy/NaninovelSceneAssistant/README.md

 4. Reimport the Naninovel folder for Naninovel to recognise the extension (right click on the Naninovel folder -> Reimport)
 3. You are done!
 You can now access the scene assistant from the Naninovel menu.

+### UI setup
+Naninovel Scene Assistant has a UI version which is aimed at devs who don't have access to Unity or modders.
+Please note that the UI is designed for use with mouse and keyboard.

+Setup instructions:
+1. Search **SceneAssistantUI** in the Project search field.
+Set the Search setting to **All**.
+2. Add the UI to the UI resources **(Naninovel -> Resources -> UI)**.
+3. In Naninovel's **Engine** configuration, make sure **Enable Development Console** is checked.
+4. Enter Play Mode and while a script is playing, call the development console by using the **Toggle Console Key** in the Engine configuration and type in **scn**.
+The UI should appear.

+Generated commands will be copied to clipboard, similar to the Editor version.
+Additionally you can save the string to a file generated at the application's **StreamingAssets** folder.

 ### Video walkthrough
 Check this video for a quick guide on installation and usage.
 Please note that the installation instructions are for V1 which is no longer being maintained.